Curls on Film

 And the final reason, which is part and parcel of the above, is that the preceding decisions felt like such a repudiation of the preceding Disney Animated Classic, The Princess and the Frog.
-(The label "Walt Disney Animated Classic", or some variation thereupon, is actual fan- and studio-derived nomenclature used to signify features in the official animated Disney canon, even though not all of the films are necessarily acknowledged classics in terms of content or even box-office performance.
+(The label “Walt Disney Animated Classic”, or a variation thereupon, is actual fan- and studio-derived nomenclature used to signify features in the official animated Disney canon, even though not all of the films are necessarily acknowledged classics in terms of content or even box-office performance.
 Tangled is the 50th film in the series.)
-I never gave Frog the formal review it deserved here on the blog, only a quick shout-out plus a mention in the Avatar review, but I loved it; it's entirely worthy of placement in the Disney pantheon.
-What I hate is that its relative lack of success in theaters seems to have compelled Disney to shy away from traditionally animated movies traditionally named for their sources — ironically so, given some of its dark, surreal sequences; the variation in the set pieces remind one of the experimentation in Fantasia.
+I never gave Frog the formal review it deserved here on the blog, only a quick shout-out plus a mention in the Avatar review, but I loved it; it’s entirely worthy of placement in the Disney pantheon.
+What I hate is that its relative lack of success in theaters seems to have compelled Disney to shy away from traditionally animated movies traditionally named for their sources — ironically so, given its darker, more surreal sequences; the variation in the set pieces recall the experimentation in Fantasia.

 When I saw Tangled (and began writing this post) over a month ago, longtime film critic Gene Shalit had recently announced his retirement.
-I used that fact as an excuse for a torrent of puns — proclaiming Tangled's tale of "the damsel in these tresses" to be a true brush with greatness.
-Anyone who knows me or has simply browsed through my blogpost titles, though, knows that it was just an excuse; only the decision to rename an upcoming post that would've played off the same Duran Duran song as this one kept us from being, if you will, stranded with the title "Hair, Hair!" or — I'm actually sickeningly proud of this one — "The Big Bangs Theory".
+That was my excuse for unleashing a torrent of puns — proclaiming Tangled’s tale of “the damsel in these tresses” to be a true brush with greatness.
+If you know me or have simply browsed through my blogpost titles a bit, though, knows that it was just an excuse; only the decision to rename an upcoming post that would’ve played off the same Duran Duran song as this one kept us from being, if you will, stranded with the title “Hair, Hair!” or — I’m actually sickeningly proud of this one — “The Big Bangs Theory”.

 Yet the contorted wordplay shouldn’t obscure the sentiment that Tangled is indeed